 - November 15 (or the Friday nearest to this date) for winter break or spring internships

-- March 15 (or the Friday nearest to this date) for summer internships (Summer III)
+- EXTENDED DEADLINE for Internship (COMS 499) application: March 27 (or the Friday nearest to this date) DEADLINE to turn in proposal with boss' signature: May 1 for summer internships (Summer III)

 - August 15 (or the Friday nearest to this date) for fall internships

 Deadlines for Written proposals (PDF), including internship supervisor signatures, are: